AdobeDocs/adobeio-console/plugin-project.md

 ![](images/personal-project-add-plugin.png)

-Once the plugin is created, you will be taken to the landing page for your plugin.
+Once the plugin ID is created, you will be taken to the landing page for your plugin.
 This landing page includes the *Status*, *Plugin ID*, *Last modified*, and *Created* date for your plugin, as well as navigation options to return to the *Project Overview*, view *Insights*, or *Distribute* your completed plugin.

 ![](images/plugin-created.png)